sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started.md

 - **Integration with GDB**: Skills in using GDB for debugging software, setting breakpoints, inspecting variables, and analyzing program flow, especially in conjunction with Visual Studio Code, are essential for troubleshooting and ensuring software stability.

-And if you want to contribute to the harware, skills in reading schematics, understanding electronic components, and practical skills like soldering will facilitate working with the hardware aspects of SidecarT.
+And if you want to contribute to the harware, skills in reading schematics, understanding electronic components, and practical skills like soldering will facilitate working with the hardware aspects of Multi-device.

 {: .note }
 Even if you’re not an expert in all these areas, your contribution is still valuable.
-Engage, learn, and grow with the SidecarT community!
+Engage, learn, and grow with the Multi-device community!

 ### Hardware
 Additionally, developers need the following hardware:
 - An Atari ST computer series: ST, STE, or Mega (See above)

-- A SidecarT board (See above)
+- A Multi-device board (See above)

-- A [Raspberry Pi Pico W or WH board](https://www.raspberrypi.com/products/raspberry-pi-pico/?variant=raspberry-pi-pico-wh) to connect it to the SidecarT board.
+- A [Raspberry Pi Pico W or WH board](https://www.raspberrypi.com/products/raspberry-pi-pico/?variant=raspberry-pi-pico-wh) to connect it to the Multi-device board.
 The `W` stands for **Wireless** and the `H` stands for **Header**.
 The `H` version comes with the header pins already soldered to the board and a JST debugger connector needed to connect the Raspberry Pi Debug Board.
 Since version 3.1 of the board, it's also possible to get the debug signals directly on the JST connector of the board.

 {:refdef: style="text-align: center;"}
 ![Raspberry Pi Pico WH](https://sidecartridge.com/assets/images/quickstart/raspberry-pi-pico-rp2040-wh.png) {: refdef}

-- A [Raspberry Pi Debug board](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) or an equivalent debug board to connect it to the SidecarT board
+- A [Raspberry Pi Debug board](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) or an equivalent debug board to connect it to the Multi-device board

 {:refdef: style="text-align: center;"}
 ![Raspberry Pi Pico WH](/sidecartridge-multidevice/assets/images/debug-probe.jpg)